myresearch-ai/MLDevOps---CleanCodePrinciples/README.md

 ```
+├── requirements.txt     # Contains used libraries for reproducibility
 ├── Guide.ipynb          # Getting started and troubleshooting tips
 ├── churn_notebook.ipynb # Contains the code to be refactored
 ├── churn_library.py     # Defines the functions